NipaDasGupta/NipaDasGupta/README.md

 ### I'm a student, developer and Explorer!

 - 🌱 I’m currently learning everything 🤣
-- 💪 I’m looking forward to get an internship job
+- 👩‍💻 I’m looking forward to get an internship job
 - 🥅 2022 Goals: Learn more about data science
+- 😄 Pronouns: She/her
 - ⚡ Fun fact: I love to dance, listen to music and read books